-Table below shows the PIT deliverable milestones associated to PIT Operational Testing for both MVC and all other SIT Programme participants in readiness to enter SIT Operational:
+Table below shows the PIT deliverable milestones associated to PIT Operational Testing for both MVC and all other SIT Programme participants in readiness to enter SIT Operational.
+Please note that the table below has been updated to reflect the CR055 timelines:

-Activity Milestone Action Deliverable Submission Timeline PIT Approach and Plan At least 12 Weeks before Programme Participant's Final Test Completion Report 14 th June 24 (No later than) PIT Test Readiness Report To be submitted every two weeks on a Friday after issuing PIT Approach and Plan, until the start of PIT test execution 28 th June 24 PIT Requirements to Test Traceability Matrix At least 4 weeks after PIT Approach and Plan.
-The Requirements to Test Traceability Matrix (RTTM) will also be updated during test execution 4 th July 24

-Activity Milestone Action Deliverable Submission Timeline PIT Test Scenarios PIT Test Scenarios issued same day as RTTM 4 th July 24 PIT Test Execution Progress Report Every month following start of PIT test execution and on a weekly basis in the last 4 weeks before completion of testing 30 th Aug 24 PIT Execution Assumption that PIT test execution runs up to PIT Test Completion Report is submitted 06 th Sep 24 (No later than) Programme participants issue draft PIT Test Completion Report A draft of the PIT Test Completion Report to be submitted no later than 15 working days before the planned end of test execution 16 th Aug 24 (No later than) Programme participants issue final PIT Test Completion Report Final PIT Test Completion Report submitted and allowing for any test completion delta 06 th Sep 24 (No later than) SIT Operation Ready to Start (TMAG Milestone) TMAG Milestone - 1 week prior to SIT Operation Start for all SIT Programme participants (MVC and other SIT Programme participants) 30 th Sep 24 SIT Operation Start SIT Operation Start (MVC and Other SIT Programme participants) 07 th Oct 24
+Activity Milestone Action Deliverable Submission Timeline PIT Approach and Plan At least 12 Weeks before Programme Participant's Final Test Completion Report 14 th June 27 th Sep 24 (No later than) PIT Test Readiness Report To be submitted every two weeks on a Friday after issuing PIT Approach and Plan, until the start of PIT test execution 28 th June 11 th Oct 24 PIT Requirements to Test Traceability Matrix At least 4 weeks after PIT Approach and Plan.
+The Requirements to Test Traceability Matrix (RTTM) will also be updated during test execution 4 th July 1 st Nov 24 PIT Test Scenarios PIT Test Scenarios issued same day as RTTM 4 th July 1 st Nov 24 PIT Test Execution Progress Report Every month following start of PIT test execution and on a weekly basis in the last 4 weeks before completion of testing 30 th -Aug22 nd Nov 24 PIT Execution Assumption that PIT test execution runs up to PIT Test Completion Report is submitted 06 th -Sep29 th Nov 24 (No later than) Programme participants issue draft PIT Test Completion Report A draft of the PIT Test Completion Report to be submitted no later than 15 working days before the planned end of test execution 16 th -Aug08 th Nov 24 (No later than) Programme participants issue final PIT Test Completion Report Final PIT Test Completion Report submitted and allowing for any test completion delta 06 th -Sep29 th Nov 24 (No later than) SIT Operation Ready to Start (TMAGSITAG Milestone) TMAGSITAG Milestone - 1 week prior to SIT Operation Start for all SIT Programme participants (MVC and other SIT Programme participants) 30 th Sep 24 17th Jan 25 SIT Operation Start SIT Operation Start (MVC and Other SIT Programme participants) 07 th -Oet 24 03rd Feb 25

-Table 3 PIT Deliverable Milestones for SIT Operational Testing
+Table 34 PIT Deliverable Milestones for SIT Operational Testing

-Note 1\ - MHHS SI Test Team will agree timelines for prior PIT deliverables with individual SIT Programme participants in line with their delivery plans, allowing for test assurance activities in the lead up to SIT Operational.
+Note 1 - MHHS SI Test Team will agree timelines for prior PIT deliverables with individual SIT Programme participants in line with their delivery plans, allowing for test assurance activities in the lead up to SIT Operational.

-Note 2\\ - For the purpose of this plan, this is the final PIT Test Execution Progress Report for the final month.
+Note 2 - For the purpose of this plan, this is the final PIT Test Execution Progress Report for the final month.
 In the final month, the requirement is to provide a weekly report and the monthly report is required to be provided once a month.

-Note 3\\\ - For the purpose of this plan, this is the first PIT Test Readiness Report we will be expecting from Programme participants.
+Note 3 - For the purpose of this plan, this is the first PIT Test Readiness Report we will be expecting from Programme participants.
 This will be submitted every two weeks on a Friday after issuing PIT Approach and Plan, until the start of PIT test execution.